-Assignment of a Fixed Address to a Pointer
+CWE-587: Assignment of a Fixed Address to a Pointer

-Using a fixed address is not portable because that address will probably not be valid in all environments or platforms.
+Using a fixed address is not portable, because that address will probably not be valid in all environments or platforms.

-particular address.
-It assigns a pointer to that address and calls the
+This code assumes a particular function will always be found at a particular address.
+It assigns a pointer to that address and calls the function.

 int (*pt2Function) (float, char, char)=0x08040000;